pingcap/docs-dm/en/faq.md

 #### The required relay log has been purged in upstream MySQL

-If the relay log required by the migration task is abnormal in the DM-worker, and has been purged in the upstream MySQL, you can use the following steps to restore the data migration task:
+If the relay log required by the migration task is abnormal in the DM-worker, and has been purged in the upstream MySQL, you can use the following steps to reset the data migration task:

 1. Use the `stop-task` command to stop all the migration tasks that are currently running.

 2. Use DM-Ansible to [stop the entire DM cluster](deploy-a-dm-cluster-using-ansible.md#step-10-stop-the-dm-cluster).

-3. Manually clean up the relay log directory of the DM-worker corresponding to the MySQL master whose binlog is reset.
+3. Manually clean up the relay log directory of the DM-worker corresponding to the MySQL cluster whose binlog is reset.

     - If the cluster is deployed using DM-Ansible, the relay log is in the `<deploy_dir>/relay_log` directory.
     - If the cluster is manually deployed using the binary, the relay log is in the directory set of the `relay-dir` parameter.